cloud-gov/cg-site/_kbarticlespages/website-api.md

 #### 4. Make the API available to your Pages app

-By default, a Flask web server like ours can handle HTTP requests, executes the queries, and sends back JSON responses to the client, as long as the request comes from the same origin (or domain).
+By default, a Flask web server like ours handles HTTP requests, executes the queries, and sends back JSON responses to the client, as long as the request comes from the same origin (or domain).
 The initial CORS settings assume you would not want websites and applications from other domains to be able to make requests of yours.
 In order for the app to respond to a request from a static site, that request origin must be specifically allowed in the CORS settings.
 It’s good security practice to use environment variables whenever you’re able to so we’ve stored our Pages website URL as an [environment variable in the application instance](https://cli.cloudfoundry.org/en-US/v6/push.html) using `cf push --var ORIGIN='<site>.sites.pages.cloud.gov'`.This not only enables us to avoid having to hardcode the full URL but also if we had different environments ie. development, staging and production we can easily change the origin without having to modify the code.
 If your Pages site uses a custom domain, that would be the origin to use.